 Method: Start with choosing a design!
 Trace the selected design onto the fabric using the window trace method mentioned above.
 Secure the position of your fabric with the embroidery hoop.
 Make sure to hold it tight and fix it in place.
 Now it’s time to do the favorite part – Embroidery!
 Pass multiple strands of thread through a needle and stitch embroidery to cover the design with your hands.
 Your hand-made embroidered patch is now ready!

-In our guide about how to make patches with embroidery machine, our next topic is about making applique patches with embroidery machine.
+In our guide about how to make patches with an embroidery machine, our next topic is about making applique patches with an embroidery machine.
 Let’s see how we do it!

 What is an applique patch?

 Embroidered Applique: An applique is a piece of fabric stitched onto another piece of fabric with a decorative stitched border.